Divisors on graphs, orientations, syzygies, and system reliability: Partial orientations and divisors on graphs

-This section, while elementary, is one of the technical parts of the paper.
-The reader is invited to draw graphs and flowcharts to follow the proofs.
-The main result of this section is Theorem~\ref{thm:syz canonical divisor}, and the ingredients needed for the proof are listed in Definition~\ref{def:prec1}, Definition~\ref{def:span} and Proposition~\ref{prop:equiv}.

-From now on we fix a graph $G$ and we let $n=|V(G)|$.
+For a nonempty subset $A$ of $V(G)$, $\EE(A,A^c)$ is called a {\em cut} of $G$, and any proper subset $\C$ of $\EE(A,A^c)$ is called a {\em partial cut} of $G$.
+A cut $\C=\EE(A,A^c)$ is called {\em connected} if $G[A]$ and $G[A^c]$ are connected.
 For each cut $\C=\EE(A,A^c)$ of $G$, we define its {\em inverse} as $\bar{\C}=\{\bar{e}:\ e\in \C\}$.
-The result of applying a cut-inverse operation on a partial orientation $\P$ and the cut $\EE(A,A^c)$, is the (partial) orientation $\P'$ which only inverses the edges of $\EE(A,A^c)$, but preserves the other edges of $\P$ unchanged.
+The result of applying a cut-inverse operation on a partial orientation $\P$ and the cut $\EE(A,A^c)$, is the partial orientation $\P'$ which only inverses the edges of $\EE(A,A^c)$, but preserves the other edges of $\P$ unchanged.
 Thus the only difference between $\P$ and $\P'$ is on the edges of $\EE(A,A^c)$.
 In other words, $\P'={\EE(A^c,A)}\cup(\P\backslash \EE(A,A^c))$.
 Similarly one can define the inverse of a cycle in a partial orientation $\P$.
-The operation inverting a cut in $\P$ is called a {\em cut reversal}, and the operation inverting a cycle is called a {\em cycle reversal} (see \cite{Gioan} for more details). \begin{Definition} Two (partial) orientations $\P$ and $\P'$ are called {\em equivalent in cut-cycle reversal system} if there exists a sequence $\P=\P_1,\P_2,\ldots,\P_k=\P'$ of orientations such that for each $i$, $\P_{i+1}$ is obtained from $\P_i$ by inverting a cut or a cycle in $\P_i$ (see Figure~\ref{fig:cut}). \end{Definition}
+The operation inverting a cut in $\P$ is called a {\em cut reversal}, and the operation inverting a cycle is called a {\em cycle reversal} (see \cite{Gioan} for more details). \begin{Definition} Two partial orientations $\P$ and $\P'$ are called {\em equivalent in cut-cycle reversal system} if there exists a sequence $\P=\P_1,\P_2,\ldots,\P_k=\P'$ of orientations such that for each $i$, $\P_{i+1}$ is obtained from $\P_i$ by inverting a cut or a cycle in $\P_i$ (see Figure~\ref{fig:cut}). \end{Definition}

 The following special partial orientations of $G$ arise naturally in our setting.